ARCA-Laboratory/turtlebot3-vrpn-simulation/README.md

 # Simulating OptiTrack VRPN with TurtleBot3 in ROS Melodic on WSL (Windows Subsystem for Linux)

+This guide provides instructions to simulate an OptiTrack VRPN system with a TurtleBot3 in a ROS Melodic environment running on WSL.
+It outlines the steps to set up the required software components, modify launch files, and simulate motion data.
+The guide enables the visualization of TurtleBot3 in Gazebo and RViz using simulated data from an OptiTrack system.

 ## Prerequisites
 - **ROS Melodic** and **Gazebo** installed on your WSL machine.
 - **X server** set up on Windows (e.g., VcXsrv or Xming) to run graphical applications (like RViz and Gazebo).